 About 40 crew members were enjoying a swim break — replete with an inflatable unicorn named Charles — in the western Pacific when a shark, estimated to be between six to eight feet long, tried to join the festivities.

 Unfortunately for the oceanic resident, Coast Guard personnel are known to enforce a strict “We prefer to keep our limbs” policy.

 So, as the shark neared the crew, Petty Officer 1st Class Samuel Cintron opened fire.

-“Fortunately everyone safely cleared the water, and the shark appeared uninjured as it swam away,” a DoD release said.
+“Fortunately everyone safely cleared the water, and the shark appeared uninjured as it swam away,” officials said in a DoD release.

-Toward the end of the video we see a helpless Charles cast aside by a careless crew member, a sacrificial lamb to the slaughter.
+Toward the end of the video we see a defenseless Charles cast aside by a careless crew member, a sacrificial lamb to Neptune’s slaughter.